rusafidt/Sentiment-Analyzer/README.md

 - **Modern Web Interface**: Built with Next.js 14 and Tailwind CSS
 - **RESTful API**: FastAPI backend with automatic documentation
 - **Machine Learning**: Trained on movie reviews dataset using NLTK and scikit-learn
-- **Separate Services**: Frontend and backend deployed independently
+- **Independent Services**: Frontend and backend can be deployed separately

+---

 ## 🏗️ Architecture